 The top Indian-American economist made the comments in an interactive session during the inaugural Dr Hansa Mehta Lecture on the occasion of International Women’s Day on Monday.

-I also want to mention that India really stands out in terms of its vaccine policy.
+I also want to mention that India stands out regarding its vaccine policy.
 If you look at where exactly is one manufacturing hub for vaccines in the world – that will be India, Gopinath said.

 Gopinath lauded the Serum Institute of India, saying it produces the most number of vaccines in the world in a regular year and has been manufacturing the COVID-19 vaccine doses that are delivered to COVAX and then distributed to countries around the world.